Select Page

 Ole Miss Combine Tracker: Keep Up with the Rebels at the 2026 NFL Combine

-OXFORD, Miss. — After a historic season, where they made it to the semifinals of the college football playoffs, Ole Miss football is sending five players to the NFL Scouting Combine.
+OXFORD, Miss. — After a historic season, where they made it to the semifinals of the college football playoffs, Ole Miss football has five players participating in the NFL Scouting Combine.
 The Combine is being held in Indianapolis, Indiana, at Lucas Oil Stadium.
 The event runs from February 23 through March 2, 2026, with on-field workouts and drills for over 300 prospects taking place from February 26 to March 1, 2026.

 Bookmark this tracker as we will update it daily as the Rebels’ results are recorded.
 We’ll also post video of some of their performances.